fredhutchio/tfcb_2019/homeworks/homework04/README.md

 For example, text files are marked with `.txt`, and shell scripts are labeled with `.sh`.

 This is a handy convention which is used heavily by a command-line library called "imagemagick" to manipulate images.
+ImageMagick has been installed on rhino, but needs to be loaded before you use it:

+    ml ImageMagick

-Go to the `lecture09/slides/images` directory and try
+Once the library is loaded, go to the `lecture09/slides/images` directory and try

     convert betty-crocker.jpg betty-crocker.png